The 8 Best Paint Colors for Studying & Learning

 red office

 Paint colors work as a signal, telling the brain to align behaviors and feelings with the purpose of a space.
-It also enhances storytelling (think about brightly colored children’s books) and evokes emotions, from annoyance to serenity.
+Red also enhances storytelling (think about brightly colored children’s books) and evokes emotions, from excitement to intensity.
 Like the dining room, a kitchen is often a place where laptops live between meals.
-Use soothing colors (try Aria for the walls and Steeple Gray for the cabinets).
-Add pops of your favorite shade of red to enhance creativity and create a sense of alertness.
-But don’t go overboard — too much red can make you anxious or overly excited.
+Use soothing base colors like Sherwin-Williams Drift of Mist for the walls and Sherwin-Williams Repose Gray for the cabinets.
+Add pops of red to enhance creativity and energy.

 Orange